sci-wms/sci-wms/README.md

 have pip installed you can use:

     $pip install package

-for many of the dependent modules.
+Or you can install the required packages (with the versions we develop the wms on) with the requirements file:

+    $pip install requirements.txt

 Similarly if you have setup_tools installed you can use:

     $easy_install package